sebastienattal/phone-recovery/README.md

 ```
 The first time, composer will install all required packages.
 At the end, press just "enter" each time to keep all default parameters.

-You can also have a prod simulation by running :
+You can also have a full simulation of the prod deployment by running :
 ```shell
 ./deploy_prod.sh
 ```
 ### URLs
-- The main application : http://phone-recovery.localhost/app_dev.php in dev, http://phone-recovery.localhost/app.php in prod
+- Main application: http://phone-recovery.localhost/app_dev.php in dev, http://phone-recovery.localhost/app.php in prod
-- An api doc expose all services and provide sandboxes: http://phone-recovery.localhost/app_dev.php/services/doc in dev, http://phone-recovery.localhost/app.php/services/doc in prod.
+- Api doc: http://phone-recovery.localhost/app_dev.php/services/doc in dev, http://phone-recovery.localhost/app.php/services/doc in prod

 ### Testing
 Run this command to execute unit and functional tests, with generated code coverage: